Judy Sheindlin: Personal life

 In 1964, Judy married Ronald Levy, who later became a prosecutor in juvenile court.
 They moved to New York and had two children, Jamie Hartwright and Adam Levy.
-Judy and Ronald divorced in 1976 after 12 years of marriage.
+Her son Adam is a former district attorney for Putnam County, New York, and is now a co-star in Tribunal Justice.
+Judy and Levy divorced in 1976 after 12 years of marriage.

-In 1978, she married Judge Jerry Sheindlin, who was an arbitrator on The People's Court from 1999 to 2001.
-They divorced in 1990, partially as a result of the stress and struggles that Judy endured after her father's death that same year.
+In 1978, she married Judge Jerry Sheindlin, who later became an arbitrator on The People's Court from 1999 to 2001.
+In 1980, when Judy was 38, her mother, Ethel, died.
+They divorced in 1990, partially as a result of the stress and struggles Judy endured after her father's death that same year.
 They remarried in 1991.
-She has three stepchildren with Sheindlin: Gregory Sheindlin, Jonathan Sheindlin and Nicole Sheindlin, and 13 grandchildren.
+She has three stepchildren from her husband's first marriage to Suzanne Rosenthal: Gregory Sheindlin, Jonathan Sheindlin, and Nicole Sheindlin; thirteen grandchildren; and two great-grandchildren.
 Jonathan is a retinal surgeon, and Greg and Nicole are lawyers.
 Nicole is the co-creator (along with her stepmother) of the Her Honor Mentoring program.

-Sheindlin owns homes in several states, including Connecticut, New York, Florida, California, and Wyoming.
+Sheindlin owns homes in several states, including New York, Florida, California, and Wyoming.
 She commuted to Los Angeles every other week for two to four days to tape episodes of Judge Judy.
 In May 2013, she bought a $10.7 million condominium in the Los Angeles suburb of Beverly Hills.
-In 2018, Judy and her husband announced spending $9 million on the Bird House, a 9,700 sqft property on 3.67 acre in Newport, Rhode Island once owned by Dorrance Hill Hamilton.
+In 2018, Sheindlin and her husband announced spending $9 million on the Bird House, a 9,700 sqft property on 3.67 acre in Newport, Rhode Island, once owned by Dorrance Hill Hamilton.

 Sheindlin holds honorary Doctor of Law degrees from Elizabethtown College and the University at Albany, SUNY.
-In 2013, she was made vice-president of the law society at University College Dublin, Ireland in recognition of her work in family law.
+In 2013, she was made vice-president of the law society at University College Dublin, Ireland, in recognition of her work in family law.

 Sheindlin is a registered Independent.
-She is a supporter of same-sex marriage and, although she has said that she is not a supporter of "big government", she believes that the issue of same-sex marriage should be handled at the federal level rather than on a state-by-state basis.
+She is a supporter of same-sex marriage, and although she has said that she is not a supporter of "big government", she believes that the issue of same-sex marriage should be handled at the federal level rather than on a state-by-state basis.
 Sheindlin has stated that she is in favor of increasing requirements for gun ownership.
 She prefers not to be labelled by political terms, and states that she is not registered with any political party.
 When asked about the 2012 presidential elections, Sheindlin stated that while she voted for President Barack Obama in 2008 (as well as voting for Ronald Reagan and Bill Clinton, respectively in 1980 and 1984, and 1992 and 1996), she did not care for either of the leading candidates in the 2012 United States presidential election.
-In October 2019 Sheindlin penned an op-ed endorsing Michael Bloomberg for president, despite the fact that he had not announced a campaign.
-In January 2020 she released an ad supporting him saying, in part, "I like to say you can judge someone's character by what they've done; Mike Bloomberg has done amazing things, and will be a truly great president".
-She later campaigned alongside him.
+In October 2019, Sheindlin penned an op-ed endorsing Michael Bloomberg for president, despite the fact that he had not announced a campaign.
+In January 2020, she released an advertisement supporting him.
+In the 2024 election, she endorsed candidate Nikki Haley for president and joined her at a rally in New Hampshire.